SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/02-Table-Per-Class.md

 - **Advantages:**

-  * Since we have individual table per entity, we can define specific constraints at the database layer.
+  * Since we have individual table per entity, we can define specific constraints at the database layer

-  * No **NULL** values.
+  * No **NULL** values

-  * Good **performance** when querying single entities.
+  * Good **performance** when querying single entities

 - **Disadvantages:**

-  * Since, we have to use **UNION** statements to gather our data, we cannot use polymorphic queries efficiently.
+  * Since, we have to use **UNION** statements to gather our data, we cannot use polymorphic queries efficiently

-  * The same information is storing in different tables.
+  * The same information is storing in different tables

-  * Changes in super class affect changes in all subclass tables.
+  * Changes in super class affect changes in all subclass tables

-  * No **foreign keys** involved.
+  * No **foreign keys** involved